THIS AGREEMENT is made the day of acceptance to the service contract and its terms and conditions.

 2.1 The Client hereby engages the Company to provide the Website Services.

-2.2 The Client shall provide all Required Information to the Company within 7 days of acceptance of this agreement.
+2.2 The Client shall provide all Required Information to the Company within 5 working days of acceptance of this agreement.

 3. Nature of Engagement